kuator/some-python-plugin.nvim/README.md

 - https://github.com/neovim/nvim-lspconfig/pull/303
 - https://github.com/microsoft/pylance-release/issues/4

+Works only on Unix-like systems like Linux and Mac.
+You have to have Visual Studio Code installed.
+The latest working version is: 2021.3.2

 Pylance support for nvim-lsp.
 Don't star it, Microsoft will probably notice and the repo will have to be deleted.

 This plugin contains a basic configuation for nvim_lsp and